Is my pet obese?

 Obesity can be defined as an excess of body fat that is enough to impair health, welfare and quality of life.
-It can affect all types of pet, and the main cause is from eating too much or not exercising enough, although some diseases can cause obesity.

 Are certain pets more likely to be obese?

 Several factors make obesity more likely in pets.
 E.g. for dogs:

 - Breed - certain breeds have a higher risk.

 - Age – the risk increases with age.